Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

-To track an operator's root $\bm{x}$ it is necessary \ref{part:how-and-what}.\ref{sub:beta-derivs-at-an-operator-root} that it can be written as a function $\bm{x}(\beta)$ of $\beta$ (Assumption \ref{assumption:operator-root-is-a-function-of-beta}) which is smooth (Assumption \ref{assumption:solution-is-smooth-in-beta}), except at bifurcations.
+To track an operator's root $\bm{x}$ it is necessary that it can be written as a function $\bm{x}(\beta)$ of $\beta$ (Assumption \ref{assumption:operator-root-is-a-function-of-beta} in \ref{part:how-and-what}.\ref{sub:beta-derivs-at-an-operator-root}) which is smooth (Assumption \ref{assumption:solution-is-smooth-in-beta}), except at bifurcations.
 In Section \ref{sub:obstructions-to-RT-assumptions-for-RD} we consider the obstructions to these assumptions in RD, building on the classic results of \cite{berger71}.
 Our main result is Theorem \ref{thm:achieving-distributions-of-beta-are-convex}, which allows easy detection of non-uniqueness of the achieving distribution, in terms of Blahut-Arimoto's Jacobian with respect to the encoder $\intermediateencoderVect$.
-The subtle differences between the Jacobian in encoder $\intermediateencoderVect$ and in marginal coordinates $\inputmarginalVect$ allow a detection of the bifurcation's type \eqref{eq:flowchart-for-different-kinds-of-RD-bifurcations} in some cases, and extends the argument of \citeauthor{agmon2021critical} on critical slowing down.
+The subtle differences between the Jacobian in encoder $\intermediateencoderVect$ and in marginal coordinates $\inputmarginalVect$ allows to detect the bifurcation's type in some cases (Equation \eqref{eq:flowchart-for-different-kinds-of-RD-bifurcations}), and extends the argument of \citeauthor{agmon2021critical} on critical slowing down.
 This not only allows us to argue in Section \ref{sub:when-does-RTRD-follow-the-optimal-path} that root tracking for RD does indeed track the optimal solution, subject to Assumption \ref{assumption:only-cluster-vanishing-bifurcations}, but also gives us a straightforward tool to detect failures, and so to consider how they might be corrected.